On-Chain Data Containers

 Motivation

 As the Ethereum ecosystem grows, so does the demand for on-chain functionalities.
 The market encourages a desire for broader adoption through more complex systems and there is a constant need for improved efficiency.
-We have seen times where the market hype has driven an explosion of new standard token proposals.
-While each standard serves its purpose, most often requires more flexibility to manage interoperability with other standards.
+We have seen times when an explosion of new standard token proposals was solely driven by market hype.
+While ultimately each standard serves its purpose, most of them require more flexibility to manage interoperability with other standards.
+A standard adapter mechanism is needed to enhance interoperability by driving the interactions between assets issued under different ERCs.

-We aim to abstract the on-chain data handling from the logical implementation and the ERC interfaces exposing the underlying data.
-The current ERC proposes a series of interfaces for storing and accessing data on-chain, codifying the underlying assets as generic “Data Points” that may be associated with multiple interoperable and even concurrent ERC interfaces.
+We aim to abstract the on-chain data handling from the logical implementation, exposing the underlying data independently of the ERC interface.
+We propose a series of interfaces for storing and accessing data on-chain in contracts called “Data Objects” (DO), grouping the underlying assets as generic “Data Points” (DP) that may be associated with multiple interoperable and even concurrent “Data Manager” (DM) contracts.
 This proposal is designed to work by coexisting with previous and future token standards, providing a flexible, efficient, and coherent mechanism to manage asset interoperability.

-• Consistent Interface: A uniform interface of primitive functions abstracts the data storage from the use case, irrespective of the underlying token’s standard or the interface used for exposing such data.
-Both data as well as metadata can be stored on-chain, and exposed through the same functions.
+Consistent Interface: A uniform interface of primitive functions abstracts the data storage from the use case, irrespective of the underlying token’s standard or the interface exposing such data.
+Data and metadata can be stored on-chain, and exposed through the same primitives.

 Specification